 The MSc Environment and Sustainability aims to provide an advanced-level grounding in sustainable responses to a broad range of environmental issues.
 It explores the relationship between policy, practice and the ecological environment, and the development of effective strategies for addressing the threats and opportunities posed by environmental issues.
 As the programme is offered through part-time, evening, face-to-face study, it provides a distinctive opportunity for practitioners to combine study with a continuing career.

-Completion of this MSc will allow you to become an Associate Member of the Institute of Environmental Management and Assessment (IEMA).
+Completion of this programme will allow you to apply to become an Associate Member of the Institute of Environmental Management and Assessment (IEMA).

-Aimed at people from a wide range of backgrounds, it is suitable for anyone who wishes to develop a deeper understanding of the key drivers of environmental policy developments in the UK and internationally.
+Aimed at people from a wide range of backgrounds, the course is suitable for anyone who wishes to develop a deeper understanding of the key drivers of environmental policy developments in the UK and internationally.

 Find out more about studying at Birkbeck and what our students say about our geography- and environment-related programmes.

-Lecture: 'Climate Change and the River Thames' (delivered by Becky Briant)
+Taster lecture: 'Climate Change and the River Thames'